-- See the VariableExpressionType section for structure and additional usage details [4.6.1]. - Property: Property elements SHOULD be used when Name alone is not sufficient to identify the resource.
-The property used represents an identifying characteristic of a resource. - See the PropertyType section for structure and additional usage details [4.2.3]. - HostedResource: A Resource MAY define HostedResource elements.
+- See the Variable Expression Type section for structure and additional usage details [4.6.1]. - [Starting with SDD v2.0, Name has been deprecated.
+See the Property element below for the appropriate method for specifying a resource identifier.] - Property: Property elements MUST be used to identify the resource instance(s).
+Each property included represents an identifying characteristic necessary for accurate run-time resolution of the resource instance(s). - If a resource can be identified by a property that represents the name for that resource, the SDD author SHOULD include a Property element and MUST set the value of PropertyName to "Name". - See the PropertyType section for structure and additional usage details [4.2.3]. - HostedResource: A Resource MAY define HostedResource elements.
 Each HostedResource element is an instance of ResourceType.
-When both the host and the hosted resource participate in a particular solution deployment, the associated resource instances selected for use during that deployment must have a hosts relationship. - For example, a Web application declared to be hosted on a Web server must be hosted on the instance of the Web server that is selected for use during the deployment. - If only the host resource is identified by the DeploymentDescriptor's content elements as participating in the solution, then there is no assumption that the hosted resource exists. - id: The id attribute uniquely identifies the resource element within the DeploymentDescriptor.
+When both the host and the hosted resource participate in a particular solution deployment, the associated resource instances selected for use during that deployment must have a hosts relationship. - For example, a Web application declared to be hosted on a Web server must be hosted on the instance of the Web server that is selected for use during the deployment. - If only the host resource is identified by the DeploymentDescriptor's content elements as participating in the solution, then there is no assumption that the hosted resource exists.

+• id: The id attribute uniquely identifies the resource element within the DeploymentDescriptor.
 This id value is used by other elements in the DeploymentDescriptor to refer to this resource.
-This value is created by the descriptor author. - The id attribute may be useful to software that processes the SDD, for example, for use in creating log and trace messages. - type: The type attribute defines the class of resource.
-The value of type correlates with the resource type known for the resource in the deployment environment.
-ResourceTypeNameType restricts type to valid xsd:QNames.
-The values for type are not defined by this specification.
-Creators of DeploymentDescriptors rely on knowledge of resource types that are understood by supporting infrastructure in the target environment.
-To honor the descriptor author's intent, the deploying infrastructure must be able to discover the existence of resources of the types defined in the SDD: the values of the resource's properties; and the existence and type of resource relationships.
-The deploying infrastructure also needs to understand how to use the artifact types associated with the resource type to create, modify and delete the resource.
+This value is created by the descriptor author.

+The id attribute may be useful to software that processes the SDD, for example, for use in creating log and trace messages.

+• implementedBy: The implementedBy attribute is useful for type casting a resource to another defined hosted resource.